Oumaima-Ramdani/CarteSwica_Project/README.md

 2. Replace the output folder path (output_folder) in the script with the path to your "Cartes_swica_final" folder.
 3. Run the script in your Python environment.

+### 8. Instructions for Using the JSON Configuration File :
+- Create a folder named "JsonConfig" on your desktop.
+- Place the JSON configuration file named "modeleSwica.json" inside the "JsonConfig" folder.
+This file contains a text file "text.json" containing the coordinates of each zone.

+- Open the Python script.
+- Locate the lines where the folder paths are defined and replace them with the paths to your "Cartes_swica_final" and "JsonConfig" folders.
+- Once the paths have been configured, execute the script.
+-
+The script will extract information from the insurance cards located in the "Cartes_swica_final" folder using the zones defined in the "modeleSwica.json" file.
+It will then display and save the results in a JSON file named "extraction_results.json".